 What do you think is the biggest reason that Pirates CSG went out of print?

-Opinion on the effect of 2008 recession and general economics on the game?
+What is your opinion on the effect of the 2008 recession and general economics on the game?

 Do you have any idea how the Shuffling the Deck card game did in sales?

 Do you think the game has a chance to come back in the future? (despite licensing issues mentioned by Zev Schlasinger)